pythoncapi/pythoncapi/doc/index.rst

 * Optimization attempts like Unladen Swallow and Pyston failed because of the C API and the lack of an usable :ref:`stable ABI <stable-abi>`.
-* "Short" Python lifecycle doesn't fit well with the "long" :ref:`lifecycle of operating systems <os-vendors>`: how to get the latest Python on an "old" but stable operating system?
+* The Python lifecycle is shorter than the :ref:`lifecycle of some operating systems <os-vendors>`: how to get the latest Python on an "old" but stable operating system?
-* :ref:`Python debug build <debug-build>` is currently basically unusable.
+* :ref:`Python debug build <debug-build>` is currently mostly unusable in practice, making development of C extension harder, especially debugging.

 Pages
 =====